Viktor Bulla: 20th century and revolution

-Arrest and exile
+Arrest and execution

-After the Stalinist regime murdered Sergey Kirov, who had recognized the importance of Viktor Bulla's work, Bulla's own position in the Soviet society worsened rapidly.
 In 1936, he was dismissed from the position of the agency's head and forbidden to do artistic work.
 The lab was supposed to do just routine commercial work for the residents of the city.

 On 19 July 1938, Bulla was arrested, allegedly following a denunciation from the new director of Bulla photo agency.
 The Soviet NKVD interrogated him twice.
 The first round of questioning failed to produce any charges against Bulla, but during the second interrogation he was forced to confess to espionage activities.
 In addition, the Soviet authorities designated him as an "enemy of the people".
-Bulla was initially sentenced into exile and "ten years in solitary confinement" in the Russian Far East.
-However, instead of a long exile, Bulla was executed on 30 October 1938.
+Bulla was initially sentenced into exile and "ten years in solitary confinement" which was a euphemism for execution by shooting.
+Bulla was executed on 30 October 1938.
 His fate remained unknown for many years, and as a result some unfounded rumours spread about him having died in one of the Soviet prison camps in 1942–1944.